ganesh714/de_llm/README.md

 The project is organized into several distinct Python modules, each playing a crucial role:

 -   `main.py`: The central orchestrator, managing agent interactions and the overall application flow.
--   `ingestion_agent.py`: An LLM-powered agent responsible for data intake, initial processing, and preparing data for subsequent steps.
+-   `ingestion_agent.py`: An LLM-powered agent responsible for data intake, initial processing, and preparing data for subsequent steps, often involving vectorization and storage in databases like ChromaDB.
--   `retrieval_agent.py`: Focuses on intelligently fetching relevant information from various data sources using LLM capabilities.
+-   `retrieval_agent.py`: Focuses on intelligently fetching relevant information from various data sources using LLM capabilities, interacting with vector stores (e.g., ChromaDB) to retrieve contextual data.
--   `reasoning_agent.py`: Executes complex logical processing, analysis, and decision-making based on retrieved and processed data.
+-   `reasoning_agent.py`: Executes complex logical processing, analysis, and decision-making based on retrieved and processed data, utilizing LLMs for advanced inferencing.
 -   `schemas.py`: Defines the data structures, ensuring consistency and clear communication across all components.
 -   `utils.py`: A collection of reusable utility functions supporting agent operations and the main application.
 -   `payload.json`: An example configuration file for input data or agent settings.
--   `requirements.txt`: Lists all required Python packages for project execution.
+-   `requirements.txt`: Lists all required Python packages for project execution, including `langchain`, `openai`, `chromadb`, `flask`, `pydantic`, and `python-dotenv`.

 ## Getting Started